 - Displeaseth – upsets / displeases

 I find no peace, and all my fighting against it is done.
-I feel hope and fear at the same time, I burn and freeze like ice.
-I fly above the wind, but I still feel like I can’t rise up against this feeling.
+Instead, I feel hope and fear at the same time, I burn and freeze like ice.
+Then, I fly above the wind, but I still feel like I can’t rise up against this feeling.
 I don’t have anything, and I feel like I need to capture the whole world.
 This feeling makes me feel like I can’t lose, or be locked shut – and yet it holds me in prison because I’m trapped by it.
 It doesn’t physically hold me, but mentally I can’t escape, it won’t let me have control over my own life or death, and yet it seems to give me a reason to die because it’s such a painful state of suffering.
 I see without eyes, and I complain without my tongue.
-I wish to die, and yet I ask for health.
+Even though I wish to die, I still ask for health.
 I love someone, and therefore I hate myself.
 I feed myself with sadness and laugh in all of my pain; life and death are both equally displeasing to me, and my joy – the love I feel – is the cause of all this stress.

 Thanks for reading!
 If you’re studying this particular poem, you can buy our detailed study guide here.